-7.2 Budget
+6.2.
+Budget

-The overall budget for Phase A2 is above $1 \, \mathrm{M} \in$ for more than one year without human cost.
+The overall budget for Phase A2 is above 1 M€ without human cost.
 It represents the cost for hardware development and travel expenses.
-It covers the French hardware contribution including the cryogenic system, the instrument design, the construction of a prototype for the end of Phase A2, the electronics and on-board software, the definition of the calibration setup and measurements, and the preparation to the data analysis.
+It covers the French hardware contribution including the cryogenic system, the instrument design, the construction of a prototype for the end of Phase A2, the electronics and on-board software, the definition of the calibration setup and measurements, and the preparation for the data analysis.
 It is entirely covered by CNES.

 Actually, the hardware developments takes advantage of some already funded packages such as the development of the CCDR for TRL5 qualification (funded by CNES R&T), the cryostat for the CR tests (funded by CNES) and the VNA and the source for calibration (funded by DIM-ACAV).
-If selected at the end of the Phase A2 (end 2021), the project will require more funding from CNES.
-Given the current baseline, we expect the total French contribution (including human costs) to be between 50-100 M \in .
+If selected at the end of the Phase A2 (end 2023), the project will require more funding from CNES.
+Given the current baseline, we expect the total French contribution (including human costs) to be between 50-100 M€.

-8 Réalisations techniques
+7. Réalisations techniques

 In addition to the launch, the operations and the spacecraft, LiteBIRD JAXA deliverables include the LFT telescope and the mechanical coolers.
 The three focal planes (for the LFT, MFT, and the HFT) will be provided by NASA together with the SQUID amplifiers and cold-electronics in collaboration with Canada.
 The CNES is responsible for the study of the MFT and HFT in collaboration with the other European agencies.
 These include Italy, the United Kingdom, Germany, the Netherlands, Spain, Denmark, and Sweden.
-The participation of the ESA is still to be defined.
+The participation of the ESA is still to be defined